crptz/cannibals_and_missionaries/README.md

 # cannibals_and_missionaries

-Implemented with the Blind Search Algorithm.
+Implemented in prolog with the Blind Search Algorithm.

 #### How to run
 ```html